milo720/milo-dev-journal/_posts/2024-07-26-Beginners-Guide-To-PR-Reviews.md

   - Git
   - Beginner's Guide
 ---
-# The Beginner's Guide to Reviewing Pull Requests

 This blog aims to provide a beginner's guide to reviewing a pull request.
 This guide is from the point of view of the reviewer and provides a step-by-step approach for how to review pull requests.

 <!--more-->